Suneethk16/sunova/README.md

 ---

-© 2024 Sunova.
+© 2025 Sunova.
 All rights reserved.
-CEO and Founder: Suneeth Kokala and Team
+CEO and Founder: Suneeth Kokala and Swaroop Acharya